mockery/mockery/README.markdown

 object operations and interactions using a human readable Domain Specific Language (DSL).
-Designed as a drop in alternative to PHPUnit's phpunit-mock-objects library, Mockery is easy to integrate with PHPUnit and can operate alongside phpunit-mock-objects without World War III starting.
+Designed as a drop in alternative to PHPUnit's phpunit-mock-objects library, Mockery is easy to integrate with PHPUnit and can operate alongside phpunit-mock-objects without the World ending.

 Mockery is released under a New BSD License.